 Ao Nang Beach

-Ao Nang is the most westernized and developed of the beaches and popular with European travelers.
-The beach is situated along Phra Nang Bay.
-Recent visitors complain about the trash collected on the island and the fact that the beach may be nice to look at, but not very nice for swimming (many boats at random spots in the water, no clear water and the sand is not even close to white).
+Ao Nang is the most westernized and developed beach in Krabi and popular with European travelers.
+The beach is situated about 18km southwest of Krabi Town.
+Visitors frequently complain about the fact that the beach may be nice to look at, but not very nice for swimming (many boats at random spots in the water, no clear water and the sand is not even close to white).

 However, Ao Nang is the perfect base for day tours to the islands and nights out partying.
 Besides that, you will find countless of restaurants, shops, markets and travel agents all fighting for the best prices.
 If you enjoy not only beaches but also bitches, then you will surely have an awesome time in Ao Nang’s nightlife.